 Method & Madness was launched in early 2017, a range of whiskeys matured in new types of casks, to celebrate innovation and experimentation, and create something totally new and different.
 There’s a single grain matured in virgin Spanish oak casks, a single malt matured in French limousin oak, and there is this single pot still.
 Their single grain is one of few grain whiskeys that I’ve really liked, very nice and tasty.
 I wasn’t overly fond of their single malt – but have only had a quick taste of it so far – and the single pot still is very nice.

 I like the concept of testing new cask types that aren’t typically used for maturing whiskey.
 I guess I generally love creativity and daring to try new things.
 This single pot still whiskey is bottled at 46% ABV, matured in sherry- and bourbon barrels, and then finished in French chestnut casks.
 How cool is that?

 This batch 1 was released during the winter of 2017, and when I was going back from the Irish whiskey academy workshop, I browsed the Dublin airport shop for some good whiskey to take home.
-Of course I wanted that Barry Crockett or Dair Ghaelach pot still whiskey, but didn’t want to spend too much €€€, and when I met a sales person I asked for his advice.
+Of course, I wanted that Barry Crockett or Dair Ghaelach pot still whiskey, but didn’t want to spend too much €€€, and when I met a salesperson I asked for his advice.
 He recommended the Method & Madness range.
-I was unsure whether I should buy the pot still or the single malt, but chose the pot still – after all I had started to really love pot still whiskey.
+I was unsure whether I should buy the pot still or the single malt, but chose the pot still.

-Very strong character of salted caramel – fabulous!
-Honey and herb, cloves, cinnamon.
+A very strong character of salted caramel – fabulous!
+Honey and herbs, cloves, cinnamon.
 After a while lots of wood and more spice.
-Nice woody spicy finish.
-I don’t think this whiskey gets better with added water but it adds a little more wood to the flavour.
+Nice woody-spicy finish.